Members: 276 Discussions: 422 Files: 19

 - Continuing education opportunities: Participate in MLA CE classes and symposia and a wide array of professional activities tailored for the librarian researcher.

-- Leadership opportunities: Take an active role in one of many committees or programs—add section activities to your resume—earn points of professional activities to renew and advance your membership in the Academy of Health Information Professionals (AHIP).
+- Leadership opportunities: Take an active role in one of many committees or programs—add caucus activities to your resume—earn points of professional activities to renew and advance your membership in the Academy of Health Information Professionals (AHIP).

 - Collaborate with research groups in chapters and other associations.

 - Share your ideas and speak your voice through surveys, feedback, and advocacy programs.

 See the Research Caucus poster to learn more about the caucus.
 For additional information, contact the current Membership Committee Chair.